Egged (company): Bus fleet

-Egged's bus fleet include a wide variety of bus models of Mercedes-Benz, VDL, Volvo, DAF and MAN, including bulletproof versions used mostly for travel in the West Bank.
+Egged's bus fleet includes a wide variety of bus models of Mercedes-Benz, Volvo, MAN, Golden Dragon, Higer, BYD, and Yutong, many buses build are finished by local Israel bus manufacturers Haargaz and Merkavim.

 Historically, the company also extensively used buses by Leyland, Neoplan, Jonckheere, International, Fiat and more.

 International ventures

 Egged has purchased 51% of the Bulgarian Trans-Triumph bus company, which runs service to cities such as Varna and Sofia, as well as airport and tour buses for approximately €4 million.
 Egged, through its affiliated company, is responsible for the operation of half the public transportation in the city of Varna, the second-largest city in Bulgaria with about half a million residents.
 Egged also formed a joint venture company with Rousse municipality called Egged Rousse JSC which operates the public transport in the city of Rousse.

 Egged operates some 1,500 buses in Poland, where it owns the Polish bus company Mobilis it acquired for €4 million in 2006.
 The company operates some metropolitan bus routes, including exclusive franchises in Warsaw, Kraków and Bartoszyce.
 Mobilis in Warsaw operate 215 buses for public transportation and serves around 40 routes daily.
-Also, it uses Scania coach for football team Legia Warszawa and some other buses for special transports and tourism.
+Also, it uses Scania coach for the football team Legia Warszawa and some other buses for special transport and tourism.

-Egged Bus Services (EBS) also holds an eight-year contract (with an option for an additional two years) worth about €500 million, for public transport in the region Waterland in the Netherlands starting December 2011.
+Egged Bus Services (EBS) also holds an eight-year contract (with an option for an additional two years) worth about €500 million, for public transport in the region Waterland in the Netherlands, starting December 2011.
 The contract drew opposition from local activist groups who accuse Egged of supporting Israel's settlements policy in the West Bank, and consider the company's winning the tender as indirect Dutch support for Israel's settlements policy, according to reports by Radio Netherlands Worldwide.
 Egged's Dutch subsidiary denies being involved in politics.